MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/create-feed.md

 ::: moniker range="azure-devops"

-1. Sign in to your Azure DevOps organization, and then go to your project.
+1. Sign in to your Azure DevOps organization and navigate to your project.

 1. Select **Artifacts**, and then select **Create Feed**.

-1. For **Name**, enter a descriptive name for your feed.

-   For **Visibility**, select an option to indicate who can view packages within the feed.

-   If you want to include packages from public sources, select the checkbox under **Upstream sources**.

-   For **Scope**, specify whether the scope of your feed is the project or the organization.
+1. Provide a **Name** for your feed, choose the **Visibility** option that defines who can view your packages, check **Include packages from common public sources** if you want to include packages from sources like *nuget.org* or *npmjs.com*, and for **Scope**, decide whether the feed should be scoped to your project or the entire organization.

 1. Select **Create** when you're done.